ministryofjustice/bichard7-next-core/README.md

 - `npm run conductor` will run Conductor, Postgres, Localstack and the worker
 - `npm run conductor-no-worker` will run Conductor, Postgres, Localstack and will not run the worker (for development purposes)

-You can also run the end-to-end tests by navigating to `packages/e2e-test` and running the following in order to run all tests:
+You can run the end-to-end tests by navigating to `packages/e2e-test` and running the following in order to run all tests:

 ```bash
 npm run test:nextUI